sdee/practicando/README.md

 - Customizability: Using the filters, you can customize the verbs, verb tenses, and pronouns you want to practice based on your learning goals.
 - Track progress: The metrics page and history allows you to see your progress and review areas for improvement.
 - Seamlessness: Allows you to fluidly go through flashcards without lifting your hands from the keyboard.
+- Flexiblity under the hood: The source for the conjugations can be swapped.
+Also, errors in specific verbs/tenses can be patched.

 ## Screenshots